googleapis/google-cloud-java/google-cloud-clients/google-cloud-contrib/google-cloud-spanner-jdbc/README.md

 ## Examples

-The google-cloud-spanner-jdbc-examples project contains a number of examples on how to use the JDBC driver.
+The google-cloud-spanner-jdbc-examples project contains a number of examples on how to use the JDBC Driver.
 These include:

 * JdbcConnectExamples: Contains examples on how to obtain a JDBC connection for Cloud Spanner.
 * JdbcAutocommitExamples: Contains examples on how to use a JDBC connection in autocommit mode.
 * JdbcTransactionExamples: Contains examples on how to use the JDBC connection with read/write and read-only transactions.
-* JdbcBatchExamples: Shows the batching capabilities of the Cloud Spanner JDBC driver.
+* JdbcBatchExamples: Shows the batching capabilities of the Cloud Spanner JDBC Driver.
 * JdbcVariablesExamples: Shows how to use custom SQL statements to read and write variables from a JDBC connection.
 * JdbcCustomMethodsExample: Shows how to use the custom methods that are exposed by the `com.google.cloud.spanner.jdbc.CloudSpannerJdbcConnection` interface.

 ## Shaded JAR

-You can build a shaded JAR of the JDBC driver to use with third-party tools using the following command:
+You can build a shaded JAR of the JDBC Driver to use with third-party tools using the following command:

 ```
 mvn package -Pbuild-jdbc-driver